My Secret Jet Lag Cure + 9 More Helpful Tips to recover from a flight

 5. Get up and walk

-Walking and stretching will get your blood flowing.
+Walking around the cabin and stretching will get your blood flowing.
 It’s great for so many reasons.

 7. Expose yourself to daylight